-See how OptinMonster add their CTA directly under their customer review.
+See how OptinMonster add their CTA directly under their customer review to to get more reviews.
 This makes it the next most sensible step for readers to take after reading reviews from other customers.

 3. Respond To All Reviews

-Another way to make sure you get more customer reviews is to respond to every review left on your website and other review sites.
+Another way to make sure you get more reviews for your business is to respond to every review left on your website and other review sites.

 This might seem like a no-brainer, but the review process is a two-way situation.
 Your customers want to know that their feedback matters and that it's essential to you.
 No one likes to see their questions go unanswered.